Reforms are emptying Louisiana’s prisons. This group makes sure no one goes back.

 When Girtley came home in 2012, he was similarly desperate to get on his feet.
 Less than a year later, he picked up a drug charge.
 A judge sent him back to the Louisiana State Penitentiary at Angola for another five years.

-For Girtley and many others, “re-entry” is just a stop on the loop between prison, rearrest and reincarceration.
+For Girtley and many others, “reentry” is just a stop on the loop between prison, rearrest and reincarceration.
 Nearly 42 percent of those who are released from Louisiana state prisons return within five years.
 Though there is little uniform data for recidivism, rates are similar across the nation.

 In 2019, Girtley came home again.
 He faced the same struggles — “no place to stay, no education.”
 But this time, his starting point was a pair of modest one-story brick houses on Perdido Street, across the street from the New Orleans city jail.
 The houses are run by the First 72+, a reentry agency founded and operated by formerly incarcerated people.
 Agency records show that not one of the 176 people who have passed through the houses in the past six years has returned to prison, an achievement that has caught the attention of state officials.

-Girtley, now 65, returns regularly to First 72+ headquarters to give others rides to the grocery or to the doctor.
+Girtley, now 65, returns regularly to the First 72+ headquarters to give others rides to the grocery or to the doctor.
 When he showed up to a recent fish fry, he was greeted by people he knows mostly by nicknames from their time in the yard at Angola: Little Daddy, Pug, Knucklehead, Monkey Man, Eastwood.

 His bond with them is what keeps him free, Girtley said.
 “If I don’t hook up with them, I ain’t gonna make it on the streets.”

-When released prisoners touch New Orleans soil, many of them head straight to First 72+, a beehive of advice and assistance where someone can secure a ride, food, a bed or lightly used clothes.
-The phone number for First 72+ is posted in many prison dorms and jail cell blocks.
+When released prisoners touch New Orleans soil, many of them head straight to the First 72+, a beehive of advice and assistance where someone can secure a ride, food, a bed or lightly used clothes.
+The phone number for the First 72+ is posted in many prison dorms and jail cell blocks.
 In addition to walk-up clients, the organization receives formal referrals from public defenders, probation and parole officers and prison officials.

 The mood at the fish fry was celebratory as Daboo, Ned, Trent and Willie arrived, all of them newly released by the local prosecutor after a U.S. Supreme Court ruling found Louisiana’s split verdicts unconstitutional.
 Others in the crowd were juveniles serving life sentences until a different Supreme Court ruling ordered that they must receive a “meaningful opportunity” at parole.
 Together, they represent a tightknit brotherhood of those who walked out of the gates of Angola and hope to never return.

-Since 2017, the prison population in Louisiana has fallen by nearly one-quarter, from more than 35,000 to 26,517, thanks to a bipartisan reform package, though the state continues to lead the nation in per capita prison population.
+Since 2017, the prison population in Louisiana has fallen by nearly one-quarter, from more than 35,000 to 26,517, thanks to a bipartisan legislative package, though the state continues to lead the nation in per capita prison population.
 The incarceration rate in New Orleans tops 1 in 100, according to a recent analysis.

-When law enforcement officials asked Gov. John Bel Edwards (D) who would work with all the prisoners being released through the state reforms, he pointed to First 72+ as a key example.
+When law enforcement officials asked Gov. John Bel Edwards (D) who would work with all the prisoners being released through the state changes, he pointed to the First 72+ as a key example.
 To accommodate more clients, the organization added more transitional beds, some in Airbnb properties.

 “So many people are being released right now,” said staff member Troy Rhodes, 52.
 He hugged some of the newcomers that he knew from his 16 years in Angola.
 “What you need?” he asked the newcomers, making lists of people seeking eyeglasses, state IDs, fresh fruit, work uniforms.
 Rhodes has adopted a short list of tried-and-true tactics, like taping a new arrival’s cellphone numbers onto the back of their phones or keeping copies of vital documents for when folks lose their wallets, “which usually happens at least once.”